By A.J. Drenth

 Despite their shared preference for introversion (I), intuition (N), and thinking (T), the INTJ and INTP actually have no functions in common.
 INTJs use Ni, Te, Fi, and Se, while INTPs employ Ti, Ne, Si, and Fe.
 This functional disparity contributes to important cognitive and motivational differences between these types.

-Having read a couple of Harris’s books, I can say that I, as an INTP, have consistently appreciated his logic, not to mention many of his conclusions and prescriptions.
+Having read a couple of Harris’s books and listened to many of his podcasts, I can say that I, as an INTP, have consistently appreciated the clarity and concision of his logic, not to mention many of his conclusions and prescriptions.
 I even resonate with Harris’s views on core philosophical matters, such as determinism and consequentialism.
 Having rarely enjoyed this degree of intellectual comraderie with INTJs, I initially suspected Harris to be a fellow INTP.
 There were, however, some typological red flags.

 Harris’s swift dismissal of religion may be objectionable to INTPs due largely to their concerns about meaning.
 As discussed in my books, The INTP and The INTP Quest, INTPs are more apt to self-identity as “meaning-seekers” than INTJs.
 As the INTP psychiatrist and Holocaust survivor, Viktor Frankl, once attested: “Man’s search for meaning is the primary motivation of his life.”1 Such idealization of meaning is presumably due to the inferior nature of INTPs’ feeling function (Fe).
 Namely, because of Fe’s relative unconsciousness, INTPs may fail to experience meaning as readily as other types, which may engender real concerns about their falling prey to utter meaninglessness or nihilism.
 To compensate, they may enstate meaning as an ultimate goal or ideal, which is precisely what we encounter in thinkers like Frankl.
 With this in mind, we can better understand why INTPs may be reluctant to eliminate potential sources of meaning, including religious ones, from their existential arsenal.